joelouthan/Theologicus/src/matthew/matthew02-study-jesus-christ-is-our-king.md

 <img class="intro-right" src="/images/art-matthew.jpg">

-# Matthew 2 Jesus Christ is Our King of Kings
+# Matthew 2 Jesus Christ is Our King

 *Trying to answer the question, "How is Jesus Christ our All-in-all?*

-## Matthew 2:1-12 He is Our King
+## Matthew 2:1-12 He is Our Ruler

 ### The Text